ahmedelnaqa/AWS/S3-Auto-Uploader/Using-AWS-DataSync/README.md

 For a small dataset of a few hundred MBs, the monthly cost remains negligible.

-Alternative Lightweight Approach (inotify + AWS CLI) If you do not need the full DataSync service and want a completely free, real‑time watcher, check out the companion script s3_sync.sh in this repository.
+Alternative Lightweight Approach (inotify + AWS CLI) If you do not need the full DataSync service and want a completely free, real‑time watcher -- > https://github.com/ahmedelnaqa/AWS/tree/main/S3-Auto-Uploader/Watch-folder , check out the companion script s3_sync.sh in this repository.
 It monitors a local folder and uses aws s3 cp immediately when a file is closed.
 See s3_sync.sh for details.

 Clean Up